CristianoSword/OpenGL-RedBook/README.md

 ❤❤🖤🖤🖤🖤🖤🖤🖤🖤 &nbsp&nbsp&nbsp 20/100% 📚📚
 </p>

-📕	 Repo for study of OpenGL graphics computer.<br>
+📕	 Repo for study of OpenGL graphics computer.
+Reading - RedBook 1.2/3.0/3.1 <br>
 👾  The magic of studying a little every day 👾

 ## Technologies